 Most people think of acne as a teenager’s burden, but nothing could be further from the truth.
 Stress, hormonal fluctuations, and genetics can cause adults to experience breakouts, too.
 Persistent acne or severe breakouts can also lead to acne scars, one of the most common skin problems.
-At Coastal Medical & Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales provides comprehensive acne care, including laser treatments to reduce the appearance of scars.
+At Coastal Medical & Cosmetic Dermatology in, La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales provides comprehensive acne care, including laser treatments to reduce the appearance of scars.
 Call the office or book your appointment online.

 Acne, which typically appears on the face neck, chest, back, or shoulders, is usually caused by hair follicles that have become plugged with oil and dead skin cells.

 When bacteria that lives on your skin gets inside oil-clogged pores and multiplies, it can result in deep inflammation and painful acne cysts.

 Although acne is most prevalent among teenagers, the number of adults affected by the problem is growing.
 Women, in particular, are experiencing acne more often in their 30s, 40s, and even 50s.

 Chronic acne can seem like a never-ending cycle — just as one breakout clears up, a new one appears.